Ahhgust/PeptideLR/README.md

   * HG38_Clean
   * HG38
   * (any additional suffix arrays that you've built; if not, check your warning/error messages from the installation)
 * Second, test the calculator itself.
-From the PeptideLR/ directory, type
+From the `PeptideLR/` directory, type
   * `cd Example`
   * `lrWrapper.py -n HG38_Clean -a GRCh38Ref -l 1 -r -g -q -p NFE -d peptides.tsv `

-The above lrWrapper command will compute single-source likelihoods (-l 1), the RMP (-r), give genomic summary stats (-g) and query the allele frequencies (-q) for the peptides given by -d (peptides.tsv).
+The above lrWrapper command will compute single-source likelihoods (-l 1; -l 2 would consider all single source and two-person mixtures), the RMP (-r), give genomic summary stats (-g) and query the allele frequencies (-q) for the peptides given by -d (peptides.tsv).
 The results will be written to: peptides/.
-The "null" hypothesis (-n) in this case is used to generate the haplotypes for the random man (HG38_Clean, which gives the clean/passed SNP calls from the 1000 Genomes+HGDP dataset), and the "alternative" hypothesis (-a) is that the contributor is the reference sequence (GRCh38Ref).
+The "null" hypothesis (-n) in this case is used to generate the haplotypes for the random man (HG38_Clean, which gives the clean/passed SNP calls from the [1000 Genomes + HGDP](https://gnomad.broadinstitute.org/downloads#v3-hgdp-1kg) dataset), and the "alternative" hypothesis (-a) is that the contributor is the reference sequence (GRCh38Ref).
 This is obviously not an appropriate question to consider (for one, the reference is haploid and a composite of several individuals), but it should serve as a jumping off point.
 <br>

 ## Walk-through